rkrishnan8594/trackr/README.md

 #Leg 2: MVP

+### Setup and installation instructions
+Clone our master branch
+Go into IncidentTracker folder
+I

 ### Architecture and Tools
 We used Ruby on Rails for the implementation of the MVP.
 This was primarily because of the inbuilt RESTful design, strict to adherence to MVC design structure, object Relational Mapping, the fact that Rails is very well established platform in the professional developement scene, and Rails has a very elementary learning curve